-1301.02 What Is a Service Mark
+1301.02 What Is a Service Mark?

 While a service mark does not have to be displayed in any particular size or degree of prominence, it must be used in a way that makes a commercial impression separate and apart from the other elements of the advertising matter or other material upon which it is used, such that the designation will be recognized by prospective purchasers as a source identifier.
 In re C.R.
-Anthony Co., 3 USPQ2d 1894 (TTAB 1987); In re Post Properties, Inc., 227 USPQ 334 (TTAB 1985).
-The proposed mark must not blend so well with other matter on specimens that it is difficult or impossible to discern what the mark is.
-In re McDonald's Corp., 229 USPQ 555 (TTAB 1985); In re Royal Viking Line A/S, 216 USPQ 795 (TTAB 1982); In re Republic of Austria Spanische Reitschule, supra; Ex parte National Geographic Society, 83 USPQ 260 (Comm’r Pats.
+Anthony Co., 3 USPQ2d 1894 (TTAB 1987); In re Post Props., Inc., 227 USPQ 334 (TTAB 1985).
+The proposed mark must not blend so well with other matter on specimen that it is difficult or impossible to discern what the mark is.
+In re McDonald's Corp., 229 USPQ 555 (TTAB 1985); In re Royal Viking Line A/S, 216 USPQ 795 (TTAB 1982); In re Republic of Austria Spanische Reitschule, supra; Ex parte Nat’l Geographic Soc'y, 83 USPQ 260 (Comm’r Pats.
 1949).
 On the other hand, the fact that the proposed mark is prominently displayed does not in and of itself make it registrable, if it is not used in a manner that would be perceived by consumers as an indicator of source.
 In re Wakefern Food Corp., 222 USPQ 76 (TTAB 1984).
 The important question is not how readily a mark will be noticed but whether, when noticed, it will be understood as identifying and indicating the origin of the services.
 In re Singer Mfg.
 Co., 255 F.2d 939, 118 USPQ 310 (C.C.P.A.
 1958).

 The presence of the "SM" symbol is not dispositive of the issue of whether matter sought to be registered is used as a service mark.
 In re British Caledonian Airways Ltd., 218 USPQ 737 (TTAB 1983).